 Once your fundraiser is planned out and ready to go, promote, promote, promote!
 Set up a strategy within your organization and market the event across various media: print, website, email marketing and social media.
 Get the community involved by asking volunteers, donors and sponsors to help promote the event.
 When it comes to marketing, you can never have enough promotion.
 More publicity means more constituents, which means more donations for your cause.
 For more ideas on how to market your fundraiser, check out our article on Creating Content to Promote Your Next Event.

 When the fundraiser finishes, review how it went.
 What went well?
 What could you have done differently?
 Did your group accomplish its goals?
 If not, how could you achieve them in the future?
 Analyze your answers to these questions and come up with a plan for the organization’s next event.
 If applicable, you could even discuss the fundraiser’s outcomes with volunteers, donors and sponsors to see how to better reach them in the future.
 Cultivate and maintain relationships with these individuals and continue to grow your cause.

-When planning fundraisers for your nonprofit, a step-by-step plan increases the potential for a successful outcome.
+When planning fundraisers for your nonprofit, a step-by-step fundraising plan increases the potential for a successful outcome.
 Utilize this checklist for your next event and show how your nonprofit organization can raise awareness, gain constituents and increase donations.